2016 Ariyalur gang rape case: Treatment by police

 The family believes that one more person has also been engaged in the crime.
 According to the family, Hindu Munnani 's district secretary is also part of the crime because Manikandan works with him.
 The family also stated that several villagers alleged that the district secretary already knew about the crime in advance.
 The Ariyalur Police reported that there had been no proof against the District Secretary while Sasikumar, a family lawyer, asserted that the Hindu Munnani District Secretary had not been inquired at all.
 Nandini's sister claimed that if the police had investigated properly when their family gave the first complaint their sister will be alive.
 Nandini's mother claimed that the Deputy Superintendent of Police visited her home on 16 January and ridiculed her and also said that she had not raised her daughter in a proper way.

 However, a local Sub inspector told that the accused is closely linked to Hindu Munnani's district secretary who is renowned for his rowdyism.
 They instigate violence during church services on the excuse of defending the Hindus.
 As a consequence of their background of violence, they needed to deal sensitively with the situation in order to prevent more turmoil.

 Court verdicts

 In April 2017, the High Court of Madras ordered Criminal Investigation Department (India) (CB-CID) to examine the crime.
 Justice R. Mahadevan, gave the directive after seeing the girl's mother's original criminal complaint.

 In April 2019, the Madras High Court declined to transfer the gang rape case to the CB-CID.
 Justice G. K. Ilanthiraiyan, instructed the police to apply Section 376 D of the Indian Penal Code to the charges and to conclude the inquiry within 6 months.
-The Judge gave the order on the ground that will serve no reason "at this point".
+The judge gave the order on the ground that transferring the case would serve no purpose "at this point".